trickstercache/trickster/docs/alb-autodiscovery.md

 - **`emptyDir`/`hostPath` written by a sidecar in the same pod**: notification works.

-The poll detects changes by file size and modification time; a writer that replaces content of identical length within the filesystem's mtime granularity (typically 1s) could evade it, which atomic rename-based writers naturally avoid.
+The poll compares file content (not timestamps), so any change is detected within one `poll_interval` regardless of filesystem timestamp granularity.

 ## Observing Discovered Members